pharo-ide/Calypso/Calypso-NavigationModel.package/ClyNavigationEnvironment.class/README.md

 I am environment where user navigates over particular system by quering objects from particular scope of other objects.
-I cache query results and extend retrieved objects using builtin plugin system.
+I cache query results and extend retrieve objects using builtin plugin system.

 My instances should be created over some system: